csudhlib/primo-explore-report-problem/README.md

     npm install primo-explore-report-problem
     ```

-alternatively, just copy `dist/module.js` into your package's `custom.js` file.
+Alternatively, just copy `dist/module.js` into your package's `custom.js` file.

 ## Usage
 Once this package is installed, add `reportProblem` as a dependency for your custom module definition.